theredplanetsings/Unit-Economist/README.md

 # Unit-Economist: Apartment Rent Prediction System

-A production-ready machine learning system for predicting apartment rent prices with **97.31% accuracy**.
-Built as a comprehensive unit economics platform foundation for real estate pricing, market analysis, and rental optimisation.

-## Project Overview

 This system implements state-of-the-art machine learning models to predict apartment rental prices with exceptional accuracy.
 The XGBoost model achieves **97.31% R² score** with only **$166.99 RMSE**, making it suitable for real-world deployment in real estate applications.

 ### Key Achievements